TRHarsha/Cybersecurity-training---Honeywell/Day4-Notes.md

 - **Intrusion Detection and Prevention Systems (IDPS):** Monitoring network traffic for suspicious activities and responding to potential threats in real-time.
 - **Virtual Private Networks (VPNs):** Creating secure, encrypted connections over a less secure network, like the internet, to protect data in transit.

+#### **Hierarchical Network Design**

+Hierarchical Network Design is a structured approach to building networks that divides the network into distinct layers, each with specific roles and functions.
+This design methodology helps in managing and scaling networks efficiently.
+The most common hierarchical model consists of three layers: Access, Distribution, and Core.

+---

+#### **1. Physical and Logical Addresses**

+- **Physical Address (MAC Address):**
+  - A Physical Address, or MAC (Media Access Control) address, is a unique identifier assigned to a network interface card (NIC) by the manufacturer.
+It is used at the data link layer of the OSI model to ensure that data is sent to the correct physical device on a network segment.
+  - **Example:** `00:1A:2B:3C:4D:5E`

+- **Logical Address (IP Address):**
+  - A Logical Address, or IP address, is used to identify devices on a network and facilitate the routing of data across networks.
+It operates at the network layer of the OSI model and is assigned by network administrators or automatically through DHCP (Dynamic Host Configuration Protocol).
+  - **Example:** `192.168.1.10` (IPv4) or `2001:0db8:85a3:0000:0000:8a2e:0370:7334` (IPv6)

+**Relevance in Hierarchical Networks:**
+- **Physical addresses** ensure local communication within a network segment (e.g., between devices connected to the same switch).
+- **Logical addresses** enable communication across different network segments and the internet, allowing for efficient routing in a hierarchical design.

+---

+#### **2. Benefits of Hierarchical Network Design**

+- **Scalability:**
+  - Hierarchical networks can grow with the organization.
+The modular design allows for adding new devices, segments, or even entire layers without disrupting the existing network.

+- **Manageability:**
+  - By dividing the network into layers, each with specific functions, troubleshooting and management become more straightforward.
+Network administrators can isolate problems more efficiently and make targeted upgrades.

+- **Redundancy:**
+  - The design supports redundancy at each layer, ensuring that if one path or device fails, another can take over, minimizing downtime and enhancing reliability.

+- **Performance:**
+  - Traffic is efficiently managed, with different types of traffic handled at the appropriate layers.
+For example, local traffic is handled at the Access layer, while inter-network traffic is managed at the Core layer, reducing bottlenecks.

+---

+#### **3. Wireless and Wired NIC Information**

+- **Wired NIC (Network Interface Card):**
+  - A Wired NIC provides connectivity to a network through physical cables, typically Ethernet.
+It offers stable, high-speed connections and is commonly used in desktop computers, servers, and devices that require consistent and reliable network access.
+  - **Typical Features:** Gigabit Ethernet support, RJ45 connector, high bandwidth.

+- **Wireless NIC:**
+  - A Wireless NIC allows devices to connect to a network using Wi-Fi.
+It is commonly found in laptops, smartphones, and other mobile devices.
+Wireless NICs provide flexibility and mobility but may be subject to interference and signal degradation.
+  - **Typical Features:** Support for various Wi-Fi standards (e.g., 802.11ac), internal antennas, and security protocols like WPA3.

+**Importance in Hierarchical Networks:**
+- Wired NICs are typically used in the Access layer for devices that require high-performance and reliable connections.
+- Wireless NICs enable mobility and flexibility, often connecting to the Access layer in environments where physical cabling is impractical.

+---

+#### **4. System Tray Network Icons**

+- **Purpose:**
+  - The system tray network icons provide quick visual indicators of the network status and easy access to network settings.
+These icons typically show whether a device is connected to a wired or wireless network and indicate the strength of the wireless connection or any connectivity issues.

+- **Common Icons:**
+  - **Wired Connection:** A computer with a cable or a simple monitor icon.
+  - **Wireless Connection:** A series of bars indicating signal strength.
+  - **Disconnected/Problem:** A red X, a yellow exclamation mark, or a globe with a slash, indicating no network connection or limited connectivity.

+**Relevance:**
+- These icons are user-friendly tools for quickly assessing network connectivity and accessing network settings, which is essential for maintaining a smooth operation in both hierarchical and flat network designs.

+---

+#### **5. Hierarchical Analogy**

+- **Analogy:**
+  - Think of a hierarchical network like a corporate organizational chart.
+At the top (Core layer), you have the executives (high-speed backbone network), making broad, high-level decisions and connecting all parts of the organization.
+In the middle (Distribution layer), you have managers (routing between departments or VLANs), who implement the policies and decisions of the executives and ensure communication flows smoothly between departments.
+At the bottom (Access layer), you have the employees (end-user devices), who do the day-to-day work and connect to the resources they need.

+**Purpose:**
+- This analogy helps to conceptualize how data and control flow through a hierarchical network, with each layer serving a distinct role, just as in a well-structured organization.

+---

+#### **6. Access, Distribution, and Core**

+- **Access Layer:**
+  - The Access layer is where end-user devices (like computers, printers, and IoT devices) connect to the network.
+It provides network access, authentication, and basic security.
+Devices here typically connect to switches and wireless access points.

+- **Distribution Layer:**
+  - The Distribution layer acts as an intermediary between the Access layer and the Core layer.
+It aggregates data from multiple Access layer switches and applies policies, such as routing between different subnets, VLANs, and enforcing security measures.
+It also manages traffic coming from or going to the Core layer.

+- **Core Layer:**
+  - The Core layer is the backbone of the network.
+It is responsible for high-speed, reliable data transfer across the network.
+The Core layer connects the various Distribution layers and provides fault tolerance and redundancy.
+It typically involves powerful, high-capacity switches or routers.

+**Purpose of Each Layer:**
+- **Access Layer:** Connects end devices to the network.
+- **Distribution Layer:** Manages data flow between the Access layer and the Core layer, applying policies and routing.
+- **Core Layer:** Provides fast and efficient backbone communication for the entire network, ensuring high availability and redundancy.

+---